LizMarlowe-byte/Tech-writing-portfolio/Editing_Checklists/User Guide Review Checklist.md

 ## User Guide Review Checklist
-Use this checklist to make sure that the user guide follows the defined style, structure and writing guidelines.
+Use this checklist to make sure that a user guide follows the defined style, structure and writing guidelines.

 ### Global User Guide Checklist